ktonal/pycollider/README.md

 framework for prototyping DSP techniques and tools to plot and analyze results.
 As such the package can be used complementary to SuperCollider as a development and debugging tool for new plugins.
+Because PyCollider loads the plugin binaries, you can be sure that you are executing the exact same code as when you run the plugins in SuperCollider.

 Teaching the fundamentals of computer-music to composers can be complicated by the amount of different specialized (and often ancient)